Why Do Municipal Councils and Local Boards Have Meetings or Portions of Meetings That Are Closed To The Public?

 The permitted reasons for going into a closed meeting are:

-• The meeting is held for educating an training and no member discusses or deals with a matter in a way that materially advances the business or decision-making of the council or local board.
+- The meeting is held for educating and training and no member discusses or deals with a matter in a way that materially advances the business or decision-making of the council or local board.

 Before council, a local board or a committee begins the closed meeting, it must pass a resolution at a public meeting indicating that a closed meeting is being held and what the general nature of the matter to be considered is.
 A closed meeting shall not be held by council, a local board or committee before this resolution is passed.
 Copies are available via the City’s web page.